hiteshsapkota/firstproject/README.md

  To train the model go to src/experiments/training then run train.py using either of the scripts baseline.ipynb, finetune.ipynb, attention.ipynb, finetune_attention.ipynb.
 Depending on the input argument called use_bucket, the code performs all data/model/output read write operation from either local directory or through s3 bucket.
 If use_bucket is true then the code performs data read/write, model read/write operations from/to s3 bucket specified as an argument whereas, if false performs all operations relative to the current train.py script path.
 Throughout this readme file, when we say root_dir it means the directory same as that of the train.py in the case we are dealing with use_bucket = False and root_dir means bucket_name/bucket_folder in s3 bucket whenever we are dealing with use_bucket=True.
 All data, models, and outputs will be read and write relative to this root_dir.

 **b.
 Using Sagemaker API:**
 A separate train_sagemaker_api.ipynb the peforms training  for baseline, structure encoder finetuning, attention, and finetuning+attention.
-Same training script is used as that of training using sagemaker studio except we set input argument use_sagemaker_studio = True in this case.
+Same training script is used as that of training using sagemaker studio except we set input argument use_sagemaker_api = True in this case.

 ### Multitask Learning: